sranso/rhizomaticnetwork.art/README.md

-add description to site
-add links to site
-rebecca? mycorrhuziql
-home page links to random one? list of oages youve visited?
+reach out to rebecca? mycorrhizal home page links to random one? list of pages youve visited?

 # Welcome to Remix!